mayurbaravkar07/food-application/README.md

-# Spicy Pricey
+# Food Delevering App

-Welcome to Spicy Pricey, your go-to solution for convenient and delicious food delivery!
+Welcome to Food Delevering App, your go-to solution for convenient and delicious food delivery!
 This web application is built with React for the frontend, Redux Toolkit for state management, and Firebase for authentication.
-Whether you're craving pizza, sushi, or something sweet, Spicy Pricey has you covered.
+Whether you're craving pizza, sushi, or something sweet, App has you covered.

 ## Hosted Link

-Check out the hosted version of Spicy Pricey at [https://spicy-pricey-food-delivery.vercel.app](https://spicy-pricey-food-delivery.vercel.app).
+Check out the hosted version  at []().

 ## Features